Crews place support beams for new Omega Road bridge

 That was part of the story Thursday as construction crews placed seven support beams for the deck of the new Omega Road bridge.
 The process took a total of four to six hours.

 “(The) seven beams will make up the deck of the bridge when complete.
-An asphalt overlay and guardrail will be attached to the beams,” Huron County Engineer Jim Tansey said.
+An asphalt overlay and guardrail will be attached to the beams,” Huron County Engineer Lee Tansey said.

 Each pre-stressed concrete box-beam is 3 1/2 feet thick, 4 feet wide and 89 feet long and weighs about 102,000 pounds.